Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 Take care of your feet:

 Our feet are essential as they allow us to get from one point to another.
-Our feet work the hardest in our body as we are on our feet for most of the day.
-Try to avoid straining your feet and staying in one position all the time when standing.
+Our feet work the hardest in our body, as we are on our feet for most of the day.
+Try to avoid straining your feet and staying in one position for too long when standing.

-In addition, always remember when applying foot acupressure points to relieve burning feet or any other ailments found in the body, one needs to drink plenty of warm water after treatment.
-This helps to clear toxins out of the body, so always consult a doctor before starting any form of acupuncture therapy!
+Additionally, when applying foot acupressure points to relieve burning feet or other ailments, it is essential to drink plenty of warm water after treatment.
+This helps to clear toxins from the body, so always consult a doctor before starting any form of acupuncture therapy.

 Home Remedies for Burning Feet